hipe/tmx/human/doc/issues/003-approaching-a-pattern-language-for-semantic-structures.md

 Furthermore,

-  we can describe a category that has an categorization exponent arity of 1 as `unary`.  that is, "the `categorization` of gender in german is `unary`.". [#017]
+  we can describe a category that has an categorization exponent arity of one as `unary`. for example, "the `categorization` of gender in german is `unary`.". :[#here.056]

+elsewhwere in our universe (and indeed in places beyond it), such a category might be known as an "enumeration".

-Although the grammatical categories of linguistics are "normally mutually exclusive within a given category" [5] (that is, you cannot normally use more than one `exponent` in a categorization), (and of the categorizations of machine learning we don't yet know what their arity is [#015]); in this pattern language we allow for our `categorizations` to be possibly `N-ary`.
+Although the grammatical categories of linguistics are "normally mutually exclusive within a given category" [5]  (that is, you cannot normally use more than one `exponent` in a categorization), (and of the categorizations of machine learning we don't yet know what their arity is [#here.EI]); in this pattern language we allow for our `categorizations` to be possibly `N-ary`.

-  an `N-ary` catgorization is a categorization whose `categorization exponent arity` is not 0 or 1. that is, the application of the category to a particular instance may use multiple unique exponents from the set of exponents defined by the category. :[#018] (but see note below).
+  an `N-ary` catgorization is a categorization whose `categorization exponent arity` is not 0 or 1. that is, the application of the category to a particular instance may use multiple unique exponents from the set of exponents defined by the category. :[#here.GA]  (but see note below).

 again, in linguistics and perhaps too in machine learning, categories are